 Because I am so jealous of this feature, I almost signed up for the new Amazon Prime Canada without even thinking about it.
 I order between 10-20 packages a year from the company, so the two-day shipping was a sweet deal, not to mention everything else.
 Then I realized… oh wait, there is no “everything else” and the two-day shipping isn’t really two-day shipping for me… See, it turns out that Amazon can’t guarantee that ultra-fast shipping time to many of Canada’s rural post codes.
 I understand why that it is – Canada’s low-density rural areas just don’t have the infrastructure that virtually all of the USA enjoys – it still just takes some of the shine off of the apple for me.
 To Amazon’s credit, instead of the two-day shipping guarantee, they state they will give free standard shipping instead to those rural areas.
 However, for most items the difference between standard shipping and the free “Super-Saver” shipping is only a few days, and being that pretty much all of my purchases already qualify for that free shipping, it’s not a huge advantage.

 To answer the original question of, “Is Amazon Prime Canada Worth It?”
 I’d have to think that for most people the answer is “no”.
 If you order more than twenty packages a year and place a premium worth more than $79 on that increased speed, and you live in an urban centre.
 Then you are probably in the minority that Amazon Prime Canada works out well for.
-For the rest of us, until the corporate giant sweetens the pot a little bit, I recommend continuing to be a cheapskate and spending the $79 on some cheap reading material.
+For the rest of us, until the corporate giant sweetens the pot a little bit, I recommend passing over the opportunity and spending the $79 on some cheap reading material.